statisticsnorway/ssb-timeseries/docs/quickstart.md

 ## Helper CLI

 The library exposes some configuration management features in a helper CLI.
 The command `poetry run timeseries-config <OPTION>` can be run from a terminal in order to shift between defaults.

 ## Disclaimer

-Note that while the library is in a workable state and should work both locally and (for SSB users) in JupyterLab, it is still in early development.
-There is a risk that fundamental choices are reversed and breaking changes introduced.

-Do not be shy about asking questions or giving feedback.
-The best channel for that is via https://github.com/statisticsnorway/ssb-timeseries/issues.
+The library is under active development and is considered stable for internal use.
+While it has not officially reached a Minimum Viable Product (MVP) milestone, the core functionality is well-tested.
+As we continue to refine the API, please be aware that breaking changes are still possible in future releases.

+We welcome questions and feedback.
+For users at Statistics Norway, feel free to contact the maintainers directly.
+For all other users, the best channel for discussion is through the project's [GitHub Issues](https://github.com/statisticsnorway/ssb-timeseries/issues).